 4. Do you need to further consolidate the data?

 For certain types of more complex analyses, you might want to create new tables on top of your existing ones.
 One example of this can be a funnel analysis, in which you would want to take the basic information about an ongoing, multistage process and create various buckets into which each record would be categorized.
 Examples of questions that can help you understand whether you’re ready to go include:

 - Do I need to create summary tables for the types of analysis I want to perform?

 - Do I need to join data from the tables I’m working with using an inner or outer join, or combine these tables to create a new one?

 5. How will you import the data?

 While there are certain situations in which you would create reports and analysis by querying the production databases, most BI tools and implementations will rely on creating an amalgamation of the data in a secondary environment which will serve as your analytical database.
 The questions you want to ask include:

 - Does the local or cloud server I move my data to have sufficient software and hardware to crunch the amounts of data I’m dealing with?
-The two are somewhat dependent, since the right software can reduce hardware costs.
+The two are somewhat dependent since the right software can reduce hardware costs.

 - At what frequency do I need to import the data?
 This depends on the rate at which the original data changes or grows.